Denver Homes Online

 Real Estate commissions have always been negotiable before and after the NAR proposed settlement.
 Commission amounts have varied from one property to another depending on the agent's marketing decisions and various property factors.
 During my real estate brokerage career spanning some 35+ years, I've typically seen commissions range from 5% to 7%, and were often split (half & half) between the listing and selling brokers.
 Going forward, however, greater TRANSPARENCY over brokerage commissions will increase as the newly proposed rules take effect.

-AGENT COMMISSIONS ARE NOT DISAPPEARING
+BOTTOM LINE: AGENT COMMISSIONS ARE NOT DISAPPEARING

-The MLS will no longer be allowed to "advertise" offers of compensation to buyers agents.
+White the MLS will no longer be permitted to "advertise" offers of compensation to buyers agents.
 Other allowable methods to communicate offers of seller paid compensation to buyers agents will be permitted through various methods of communication such as phone calls, property flyers, website postings, as long as the compensation is not displayed on a central database such as the MLS.
 It remains to be seen what other methods of advertising or communicating buyer agent coops will be allowed?
 Bottom line, buyer agent commissions will be decoupled from the seller side of the transaction.
 Both buyers and sellers will proceed to pay their own agent commissions, except for pre-established seller concessions that conform to the new rules.

 MANY SELLERS WILL CONTINUE TO OFFER BUYER AGENT COMPENSATION